Master of Interior Architecture (MIA) Curriculum

 Construction techniques are studied through the production of a set of construction documents.
 Issues addressed include the selection and assembly of materials, construction methods, detailing of interior finsh systems and cabinetry, building codes, and accessibility.
 Prerequisite(s): IAR620 and 630.
 Additional Fees: Course Computing Fees

 3 IAR616 Visual Communication Studio

 This course explores color theories, typology, branding, graphic organization and compositional layout relative to interior design presentation, communication, and development.
 Pre-requisite: IAR515, 519, 610.
 Additional fees: Course Computing Fee

 This advanced studio addresses concept development, design development, and detailing of medium- and large-scale projects.
 Emphasis is placed on program analysis, user needs, space planning, three-dimensional spatial development, design language and composition, materials and assemblies, color, lighting, acoustics, environmental systems, and building codes and life safety.
 Prerequisite(s): IAR 525, 635, 610, 518.
 Co-Requisite: IAR630.
 Additional Fees: Course Computing Fee

 This course provides an overview of environmental control systems, including HVAC, plumbing, fire protection, power distribution, security, building codes, and data/voice telecommunication.
 Emphasis is placed on energy consumption and conservation, human comfort, and health and safety.
 Pre-requisites: IAR 535, 518

-3 IAR631 Sustainable and Green Design
+3 IAR631 Design for Sustainability

 Global issues of energy use, resource depletion, and indoor air quality have prompted design professionals to re-evaluate design and construction processes.
 This course provides students with the knowledge of the US Green Building Council (USGBC) and Leadership in Energy and Environmental Design (LEED) certification system to promote environmentally responsible design.